Common questions and Answers

 We currently do not support X/Y/M chromosome analysis.

-When will non-European LD files be available?
+When will LD files for population X be available?

-We will release more pre-processed LD files for download, once we tested and verified the methodology against suitable datasets.
-For now, users with non-EUR samples must build their own LD files using the solveblock executable, see Customizing LD files.
+We plan to release more pre-processed LD files for download, once we tested and verified the methodology against suitable datasets.
+For now, if no suitable LD files exist in the downloads page, users must build their own LD files using the solveblock

 Admixed samples?

-If your study subjects are somewhat admixed, one can try GhostKnockoffGWAS with the most suitable LD files, then check how much deviation there are by examining the LD_shrinkage parameter in the output of GhostKnockoffGWAS, see Is-the-result-is-trustworthy?.
+with the most suitable LD files, then check how much deviation there are by examining the LD_shrinkage

 I want to build my own LD files.
-How do I determine start_bp and end_bp?
+How do I determine start_bp